intothedeep/React-Node-sample/README.md

 React-Node-sample

--app
+- app
---node_modules
+-- node_modules
---build <<
+-- build <<
 --- ***
---public
+-- public
 --- ***
---src
+-- src
 --- ***
---package.json
+-- package.json

--server
+- server
---node_modules
+-- node_modules
---build <<
+-- build <<
---server.js
+-- server.js
---package.json
+-- package.json
 This is a  structure you will have at the end.

--run commands below
+- run commands below
 cd React-Node-sample
 create-react-app app
 cd app